brianchandotcom/com-liferay-apio-architect/README.markdown

 `accept: application/ld+json`

-to order JSON-LD or:
+to request JSON-LD or:

 `accept: application/hal+json`

-to order HAL.
+to request HAL.

-## How do I start using it?
+## How do I start developing APIs with it?

-Start creating your first API with Architect is very simple.
+Creating your first API with Architect is very simple.
 All you need is an OSGi container with JAX-RS.

 If you just want to try all this quickly, you can use our [docker image](https://hub.docker.com/r/ahdezma/vulcan-whiteboard/).
 Simply run this on your terminal (specifying the folder where to do module hot-deploying):